-by the accuracy of the input data, and any pre-processing steps may change this accuracy.
-The effects of different resolutions on depression storage are discussed in more detail by Abedini et al. (2006), and Dixon and Earls (2009) discuss the effects of different resolutions on watershed delineation and streamflow prediction.
+effects of different resolutions on depression storage are discussed in more detail by Abedini et al. (2006), and Dixon and Earls (2009) discuss the effects of different resolutions on watershed delineation and streamflow prediction.

-We completed 12 runs of FlowFill, using DEMs with each the four resolutions, and with starting runoff depths of 0.2 m, 0.01 m, and 0.005 m (Figure 12 and 13, and Table 3).
-Regardless of the resolution, 0.2 m starting runoff filled all of the depressions, while lower amounts of runoff left some depressions unfilled.
+We completed 12 runs of FlowFill using DEMs with each of the four resolutions and with starting runoff depths of 0.2, 0.01, and 0.005 m (Figs. 12 and 13; Table 3).
+Regardless of the resolution, 0.2 m of starting runoff filled all of the depressions, while lower amounts of runoff left some depressions unfilled.
 Overall patterns in depressions filled appear visually similar at all resolutions, with 15 m resolution showing the greatest difference from other resolutions.
-At 15 m resolution with 0.01 m runoff, several of the larger depressions on the southern edge have been filled, while these remained unfilled at finer resolutions.
-Drainage patterns also follow similar patterns at different resolutions, with the dominant river channels visible
+At 15 m resolution with 0.01 m of runoff, several of the larger depressions on the southern edge have been filled, while these remained unfilled at finer resolutions.
+Drainage patterns also follow similar patterns at different resolutions, with the dominant river channels visible at all four resolutions.
+Channel widths are inflated at coarser resolutions due to the larger cell size (Fig. 13).
+Flow-routing pathways also differ between the